SajinaPK/AWS_Learning/Solution_Architect/24_Networking_VPC/VPC.md

   - Every AWS service is publicly exposed (public URL)
   - VPC Endpoints (powered by AWS PrivateLink) allows you to connect to AWS services using a **private network** instead of using the public network.
+  - A VPC endpoint enables you to privately connect your VPC to supported AWS services and VPC endpoint services powered by AWS PrivateLink without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
+  - When you use VPC endpoint, the traffic between your VPC and the other AWS service does not leave the Amazon network
   - The're redundant and scale horizaontally
   - They remove the need of IGW, NATGW, .. to access AWS services
   - In case of issues: